RSV Vaccines Are Now Available

 How does the RSV vaccine work?

-You can get the RSV vaccine at the same time that you receive flu and/or COVID-19 vaccines, if you so choose.
+You can get the RSV vaccine at the same time as your flu and/or COVID-19 vaccines, if you choose.
+Some people may prefer to space them out, but it’s safe to get them together.

 What is RSV?